 Reflections on Disciplinary Perspectives

 I find that physics gives me both an excellent background in mathematics and computation as well as an appreciation for fundamental underlying processes.
 My background in geology gives me a sense of “deep time” (time scales much longer than human lifespans or observation periods) and the ability to infer process from pattern (that is, guessing at the forces that shaped a landscape from looking at the results).
 In statistics, I found the explicit treatment of variation both helps to model non-identical objects (individual lions or trees have differences which may be important in understanding them, as opposed to carbon atoms or electrons), and also helps to model our observation or measurement processes, improving our calculations about the process of interest.
 And sometimes the variation is the interesting part in a system!
-Ecology is about interactions between organisms of the same and different species and their interactions with their environment, and gives me a way to view interconnected systems.
-And finally, interdisciplinarity has given me the ability to think through how we know what we know through statistics and how to use data to create knowledge as well as guidance on how to act on it.
-I have a better perspective on how to work with the social aspects of ecosystems as well as the biological aspects.
+Ecology’s emphasis on interactions between organisms of the same and different species and their interactions with their environments gives me a way to view complex interconnected systems, which I expand to my study of social-ecological systems.
+The combination of complex systems theory and the applied practice of adaptive management gives me an interest in and sensitivity to feedbacks and latencies in systems and the need to iteratively observe and intervene.
+Feminist Science and Technology Studies has provided ways to understand objectivity which are consistent with my own lived experience in doing model-heavy science, as well as being comforting as a way to proceed with an imperfect but very useful set of quantitative methods.
 All these abilities come together in the study of complex social-ecological systems, which requires sophisticated statistics, understanding of underlying mechanisms, appreciation of long-term changes, and accounting of human influences.